 Before the video displays on your mobile app, people from the TikTok team have already reviewed, tagged, and labeled it for the algorithm to process it.
 Later, the AI also goes through it to add to these tags.
 Since TikTok already has data on what you like, who you follow, what you watch, it will recommend the most suitable content based on all this info above.

-Delpha, an AI chatbot assistant, uses machine learning to augment its users to enable them to proactively improve data quality within their Salesforce CRM for increased sales efficiency and business effectiveness.
+Delpha, an AI solution for CRMs, uses machine learning to augment its users to enable them to proactively improve data quality within their Salesforce CRM for increased sales efficiency and business productivity.

 Like TikTok, Delpha considers user interactions with her conversations in addition to the user behavior within Salesforce to base its recommendations.
-It means that the more you use the chatbot and the CRM, the more it gets to know you and your organization's needs.
+It means that the more you use the AI solution and the CRM, the more it gets to know you and your organization's needs to provide better actionable insights.

 For instance, it detects the most relevant opportunities that lie high on the priority list.
 Delpha will scan the data and see whether you need to update an email address for an important contact or suggest following up with a lead that it has assessed to be a new potential opportunity based on other sales and lead activity.